 There are endless ways to learn Japanese, especially with the internet at our fingertips.
 I would personally recommend using the textbook Japanese For Busy People or Genki.
 These are the books I used when I studied Japanese at university and I still use them to improve my language skills.

 You can also check out apps like Duolingo and Memrise, which can help you get started!
-Check out my articles on how to start learning Japanese and the best recourses to learn Japanese for more info.
+Check out my articles on how to start learning Japanese for more info.

 If you aren’t looking to learn an entire language, you can also get a Japanese phrasebook.
 This can help you when you are in Japan and need a phrase quickly to ask someone something.
 Taking one of these with you can be a huge help!
 I personally recommend the one from Lonely Planet.